IBM/deformation-estimation-toolkit/tests/README.md

 from .context import TEST_FOLDER_ABSPATH
 ```

+and a helper function `extract_class_name(param)` which can be useful in generating names for parametrized tests.

 Note that the tests are not intended to be run as scripts, so things like

 ```bash